 Season of Creation

 The Season of Creation, September 1st through October 4th, is celebrated by Christians around the world as a time for renewing, repairing and restoring our relationship to God, one another, and all of creation.
 The Episcopal Church joins this international effort for prayer and action for climate justice and an end to environmental racism and ecological destruction.
-This year’s theme is Jubilee for the Earth: New Rhythms, New Hope.
+This year’s theme is A home for all?
+Renewing the Oikos of God.
 In celebrating the Season, we are invited to consider anew our ecological, economic, and political ways of living.

-Season Of Creation Website that includes the Season of Creation 2020 prayer, information on events and how to take action to celebrate the season, with ideas for an outdoor prayer service, Creation walk or pilgrimage, sustainability event, or preaching about creation throughout the Season.
+Season Of Creation Website that includes the Season of Creation 2021 prayer, information on how to take action, and event recommendations, with ideas for an outdoor prayer service, Creation walk or pilgrimage, sustainability event, or preaching about creation throughout the Season.

 Episcopal Liturgical Resources for Honoring God in Creation: Explore a host of liturgical resources for honoring God’s creation, from the Episcopal Church’s Standing Commission on Liturgy and Music.
 En Español aquí.